 Skip to main content

 This quickstart guide will augment your agent-coding experience in just a few minutes.
-By the end, you’ll be able to visualize your context and orcehstrate your coding agents using sudocode.
+By the end, you’ll be creating specs and issues through your AI agent, with an optional web UI for visualization.

 Step 1: Install sudocode